-When you contact a Fayette County, GA auto accident attorney, you can usually get a free consultation.
+When you contact a Fayette County, car wreck lawyer, you can usually get a free consultation.
 Then, once you hire the attorney, he or she will take steps to settle the dispute without having to follow through with litigation, which is the most common outcome.
-It all begins with negotiation, whether the dispute involves a personal injury, a domestic issue, a business law issue, a contract dispute, or a debt collections claim.
-Your auto accident attorney will be able to resolve the situation without the complication of emotional ties to the case.
+It all begins with negotiation, whether the dispute involves a personal injury, a domestic issue, a business law issue, a contract dispute, or debt collections claim.
+Your car wreck lawyer will be able to resolve the situation without the complication of emotional ties to the case.
 Often, when someone tries to resolve a dispute on their own, there are emotional factors that can create insurmountable obstacles.

 The settlement negotiation process will take time, though exactly how long will be determined by various factors, such as the statute of limitations.
 This is a time limit set by legislature regarding the fixed period of time in which you are able to file a lawsuit.
 However, even if you do file a lawsuit to avoid running out the statute of limitations, this does not mean that the case will go to trial.
 It is still possible to settle out of court at this stage.

 Mediation and arbitration are both options to settle the dispute during this stage of the lawsuit.
 There are a significant number of cases to be scheduled for trial, so it is generally in everyone’s best interests to settle through one of these avenues instead.
-A Fayette County, GA auto accident attorney will be able to advise you on pursuing these options and choosing the best route for your case.
+A Fayette County, GA car wreck lawyer will be able to advise you on pursuing these options and choosing the best route for your case.
 He or she will also be able to assist you in achieving the best possible outcome.

 Accidents Involving Large Trucks